 We will teach you the simple string knot that is used and supply you with all the beads necessary to complete your rosaries.
 There are 62 prayers said on a rosary.
 Multiply that number by the number of rosaries sent to the missions, and you can see that there are many, many prayers being sent to Our Lady in heaven for personal intentions and world peace.

 Rosary Makers was founded by Brother Sylvan, CFX in May 1949.
 St. Catharine’s Rosary Makers, started in June 2006, is a member of Our Lady’s Rosary Makers Organization, located in Kentucky.

-We have sent 75,000+ rosaries to the missions worldwide (mainly, South America, India, China and Russia), to many states in the U.S.A. (mainly, Texas, Arkansas, Alaska and Florida for sailors living in retirement homes and circus people), and to local nursing homes and hospitals.
+We have sent 145,000+ rosaries to the missions worldwide (mainly Africa, Mexico, Europe and India); to most states in the U.S.A. for various ministries including sailors living in retirement homes or at sea; circus people; and to local nursing homes and hospitals.
 One of our members from Honduras taught ladies there how to make rosaries, so they are now being given to the poor and those hospitalized in Honduras as well as to parishioners.

 Open to: Any parishioner interested in spreading the word of Our Lady

 Time: 10:00 am -11:00 am

 Contact: Rosemarie @ firstname.lastname@example.org